State Park

 The formal ornamental gardens were developed in the 1930s by Louise Powis Clark, who donated the property to the state in 1964 with the condition that the gardens be preserved.
 Today they feature roses, camellias, azaleas, and native plantings beneath a canopy of mature southern live oaks and magnolias.
 It is a genuinely beautiful piece of land.

 As a Florida State Park, Washington Oaks is not a traditional wedding venue.
-There is no event coordinator, no tables-and-chairs rental, and no getting-ready suite.
-Ceremonies require a special use permit and professional photographers need a commercial photo permit.
-For couples who want that handled for them, this is not the right fit.
+There is no event coordinator and no tables-and-chairs rental, ceremonies are limited to two designated sites — the raised brick octagon in the formal gardens or the coquina rock beach — and weddings are permitted only between 9:00 AM and 2:00 PM for fewer than 50 people.
+Ceremonies require a special use permit (rental fees begin around $200 plus tax) and professional photographers need a commercial photo permit.
+A separate bridal/meeting room can be rented as an add-on through the Friends of the park.
+For couples who want everything handled for them, this is not the right fit.
 For couples who want a small, intimate ceremony in an extraordinary natural setting and are comfortable doing the logistics themselves, it is worth considering.

 The coquina rock formations are the draw.
 They are genuinely unusual — textured, irregular, rising from the sand in formations that give portraits a sculptural quality you just cannot replicate at a typical beach.
 Couples can walk between the outcroppings, stand on the rocks, or use them as natural foreground elements.
 The ocean beyond provides depth, and at golden hour the warm light rakes across the coquina and creates long shadows that show off the texture beautifully.